mkopylec/charon-spring-boot-starter/README.md

 ```

 When an application is configured like above then every request to _/some/path/endpoint/**_
-will be proxied to _http://firsthost:8080/endpoint/**_ or _http://secondhost:8081/endpoint/**_.
+will be forwarded to _http://firsthost:8080/endpoint/**_ or _http://secondhost:8081/endpoint/**_.
-Note that the mapped path is stripped from proxied request URL.
+Note that the mapped path _/some/path_ is stripped from the forwarded request URL.

 ## License
 Reverse Proxy Spring Boot Starter is published under [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).